-New employees are informed about HU's policies, reporting procedures, the Clery Act, and receive instructions for a training on Title IX.
+New employees are informed about HU's policies, reporting procedures, the Clery Act, and participate in mandatory training on Title IX and Sexual Harassment through Vector LMS.
 New employees are provided with information regarding employee duties and the resources to respond to sexual assault, domestic or dating violence, and stalking.
 The Office of Human Resources explores new strategies for disseminating Clery, Title IX, and other relevant employment information to faculty and staff.